The Proven Way Margaret Grew her Freelance Business in a Recession

 Mackenzie MedWrite helps medical communications agencies, medical education agencies, research organizations, and other clients communicate with healthcare professionals and other professional audiences, so they can innovate or help their clients innovate.
 Margaret specializes in medical/scientific writing and editing, and medical education materials for healthcare professionals.

 This post is part of my Fearless Freelancer series.
-Like Margaret, you too can become a Fearless Freelancer despite the recession.
+Like Margaret, you too can become a Fearless Freelancer in good times and in bad.

-Course in Freelance Marketing Helps Margaret Grow Business During Recession
+Course in Freelance Marketing Helps Margaret Grow Business During Pandemic

 Margaret took my online course Finding the Freelance Clients You Deserve during the COVID-19 pandemic.
 Despite the pandemic and the recession that followed, she was able to start growing her freelance business, Mackenzie MedWrite.